A Real-Space Perspective on Dephasing in Solid-State High Harmonic Generation: Abstract

 \section{Abstract}

-We use real-space perspective on high harmonic generation in crystals to address the physical origin of the unusually short dephasing times, which are required for agreement between experimental measurements and theoretical calculations, the latter generally performed in reciprocal space.
-We develop physically transparent model which relates dephasing to real-space distance between different sites in a laser-driven crystal lattice.
-Our approach leads to well-structured high harmonic spectra and demonstrates that the requirement for ultrafast dephasing times stems from the need for suppressing the so-called \emph{imperfect recollisions} with large electron-hole separations during radiative recombination.
+We develop and demonstrate a fully real-space perspective on HHG in crystals.
+Due to Wannier-Stark localization induced on sub-cycle timescales in the presence of a strong field, real-space descriptions are natural for strongly driven solids.
+Our approach allows us to address the origin of the extremely short dephasing times, which appear necessary for agreement between experimental HHG measurements and theoretical calculations generally performed in reciprocal space.
+We develop a physically transparent model of real-space dephasing which relates its rate to the distance between different sites in a laser-driven lattice.
+Our approach leads to well-structured high harmonic spectra at the microscopic level, reproduces results of macroscopic propagation, and demonstrates that the requirement for ultrafast dephasing times stems from the need for suppressing recombination events with large electron-hole separations during radiative recombination.